 But it turns out that I should have been more curious because 10 minutes away from Pantai Sulamadeha you got what’s called Teluk (bay) Sulamadeha and it looks georgeous.

 Jikomalamo is just in front of Pulau Hiri.
 As of February 2017 they are heavy construction ongoing to build restaurants and other stuff to accomodate visitors.

-Spices drying in the sun are pretty common in the streets of Ternate.
+Spices (mostly cloves and nutmeg) drying under the sun are pretty common in the streets of Ternate.

 Enjoy a lunch with a stunning view over Pulau Maitara and Pulau Tidore from a place called Panorama Cafe.
 It’s located a few meters before Danau Laguna.

 Historical remains in the town of Ternate

 Ternate was maybe the very first commercial hub along the spice trade road.
 It also attracted very soon the interest of the VOC (Dutch East India Company).

 Several buildings remain from this time.
 A few minutes after you leave downtown, you will pass Benteng Tolukko on your left.
 The stronghold has not much interest (especialy because you are given almost no background about the site) but offers a nice view over Ternate main city.